somahargitai/thenextwe-techchallenge/README.md

 3. Use `6893cdf475ffec5391f63af7` as the user id in the header to test the API or other user ids in the seed data file `src/seedData.ts`.

 The Swagger UI provides detailed information about all available endpoints, request/response schemas, and allows you to test the API directly from the browser.

+## Further Improvements Plan

+- add `koa-bodyparser` and `koa-cors` in case of frontend integration and new endpoints
+- add custom logger
+- implement caching layer (e.g. Redis) to improve performance for frequently accessed data
+- add request validation middleware using a schema validator like `Joi` or `Yup`